raganwald/Katy/README.md

   .T(someOtherFilter)
 ```

-This is cleaner than trying to mix oridinary functions with methods and adopting tenporary variables when you want to work around what the function was written to return.
+This is cleaner than trying to mix ordinary functions with methods and adopting tenporary variables when you want to work around what the function was written to return.
 In this example, having extended `Array.prototype` with `.K` and `.T` once, you need not extend it any more to add your own custom methods.

 To recap: